agarwalneha24/Chat_Application/README.md

 7. Messages are also sorted on the basis of date and time in the contact list as well.

 # Languages Used
-1. HTML
+A. HTML
-2. CSS
+B. CSS
-3. Javascript
+C. Javascript